Frequently Asked Questions

 Q. My auditors need confirmation of how much I received in Lib Tech funding?
 OR Can you verify payment for FYXX?

 Payment verification requires a review of transaction history.
-Please email the form and/or request to the Lib Tech Help Desk for additional assistance.
+Please email the form and/or request to the GPLS Grants Help Desk for additional assistance.

 surplus

-Q. Can we use grant funded items in areas other than public access, such as circulation?
+Q. Can we use items funded through the state bond process for Lib Tech in areas other than public access, such as circulation?

 A. Not until the bond has expired, so five years from the funding year the item was purchased in.
-For example, items purchased in FY2020 cannot be moved from public access until FY2025.
+For example, items purchased in FY2024 cannot be moved from public access until FY2029.

-Q. What is the policy for the surplus of grant funded items and use after a five-year shelf-life?
+Q. What is the policy for the surplus of items funded through the state bond process for Lib Tech and their use after a five-year shelf life?

-Any items purchased in FY2017 forward are still considered a part of active bonds.
+A. The bonds are no longer active for any items purchased in FY2018 or earlier.
+As a result, the equipment purchased during these years can be used as the libraries see fit.
+However, any items purchased in FY2019 forward are still considered a part of active bonds.
 They must remain in public access areas/used in public programming.

 More information on the last five funding years can be found on the Previous Funding Years webpage.
 Information includes legislative intent, bond commitment letter, and resources.